armurox/simulated_portfolio/README.md

 ### History
 Provides the history of all your trades

+### Show Password
+Allows the user to see their password as they type it, to avoid mistakes

 ---
 Please note that the Login and Logout functions and all functions in helpers.py came with the assignment starter code and are not my work.
 Starter code ©2023 David J. Malan/ Harvard